-The Off Campus Liaison for Global Studies is Professor Jennifer Yoder.
+Questions?
+The Off Campus Liaison for Global Studies is GS Director Professor Professor Franko.

 What if I don’t have a 2.7 GPA for study abroad?